Stephanie Fearon: Background

 Fearon, who grew up in Kingsbury, north west London, was born into a musical family.
-Her mother, Dorothy ("Dee") Fearon, is the singer with Baby D, who had a Number 1 hit in 1994 with Let Me Be Your Fantasy.
+Her mother, Dorothy ("Dee") Fearon, is the singer with Baby D, who had a Number 1 hit in 1994 with "Let Me Be Your Fantasy".
 Her father, Phil Fearon, was in 1980s band Galaxy.
 Fearon attended the Sharon Harris Drama school in Wembley and St Gregory's Catholic Science College in Harrow before training at the Italia Conti Academy of Theatre Arts from the age of 17.
 Fearon graduated with a diploma in professional musical theatre in 2009.
 Fearon has two sisters and a brother.
 She is half Jamaican and half Maltese.

-Fearon currently lives in London, where she shares a flat with fellow Over the Rainbow top-20 finalists Sophie Evans and Tegan Edwards.
+Fearon lived in London, where she shared a flat with fellow Over the Rainbow top-20 finalists Sophie Evans and Tegan Edwards.

 Career

 Fearon appeared in a sing-a-long video for children at the age of four, A Day Full Of Songs, which was produced by Abbey Home Media in 1993.
 Her biggest TV break, however, was replacing Danielle McCormack in Series 7 of My Parents Are Aliens in 2005, after McCormack left to concentrate on her music career.
 Fearon played newcomer Harriet ("Harry"), appearing in 20 episodes and the series finale.

-Fearon's other acting credits include college productions of Rent and A Midsummer Night's Dream, and professional productions of Whistle Down the Wind, Wind in the Willows and Little Shop of Horrors.
+Fearon's other acting credits include college productions of Rent and A Midsummer Night's Dream, and professional productions of Whistle Down the Wind, The Wind in the Willows and Little Shop of Horrors.
 She also appeared in Channel 4's teen drama As If in 2001, BBC1's Casualty in 2004 and 2006, has worked on several BBC Radio 4 dramas and appeared as a pit dancer at the 2007 BRIT Awards on ITV.